Six Senses La Sagesse Grenada, In Partnership With Harvey Law Group, Launches A Citizenship-By-Investment Program

 “HLG is honored to play a major role in Six Senses La Sagesse.
 Our long-standing relations with Range Developments has spanned through a decade, hence creating trust and integrity within our partnership.
 HLG is confident in investing in this latest development, and has secured shares to offer to our esteemed clients and their families increased global mobility solutions,” said Mr. Jean-Francois Harvey, Global Managing Partner of Harvey Law Group.

 “What most people are unaware about is that obtaining a passport is within a matter of months and the share only needs to be held for 5 years before it can be resold with no consequence on the Grenadian citizenship.
-This exit strategy offers potential capital gain, income generation from the investment, and, of course, the benefits of a strong passport,’ said Mr. Bastien Trelcat, Managing Partner of Harvey Law Group.
+This exit strategy offers potential capital gain, income generation from the investment, and, of course, the benefits of a strong passport,’ said Mr. Samuel Harvey, Director of Business Development of Harvey Law Group Indonesia.

 Established in 1992, HLG is one of the world’s leading investment immigration law firms to become an authorized agent duly representing all citizenship-by-investment programs in the Caribbean.